“Let’s share a joint.”

 To Roberts, this makes perfect sense.
 For him, cannabis consumption and socializing go hand in hand.
 “I equate it to this: You walk into a party and there’s a bunch of people there.
 If people are consuming a pre-roll, a lot of people will start congregating and sharing.
 You’re less likely to say, ‘Hey everybody.
 Let’s all do a shot together.’”

-Georgia Perry is a freelance writer currently based in Denver, Colorado.
-She has been published in The Atlantic, CityLab, Vice, and other magazines.
+Georgia Perry is a freelance writer in Denver, Colorado.
+She writes for The Atlantic, CityLab, and Vice.
 Follow her on Twitter @georguhperry.